urcu/userspace-rcu/README.md

 argument.

-### Usage of `DEBUG_RCU`
+### Usage of `DEBUG_RCU` & `--enable-rcu-debug`

-`DEBUG_RCU` is used to add internal debugging self-checks to the RCU library.
-This define adds a performance penalty when enabled.
-Can be enabled by uncommenting the corresponding line in `Makefile.build.inc`.
+By default the library is configured with internal debugging self-checks disabled.

+For always-on debugging self-checks:
+	./configure --enable-rcu-debug

+For fine grained enabling of debugging self-checks, build urserspace-rcu with DEBUG_RCU defined and compile dependent applications with DEBUG_RCU defined when necessary.

+Warning: Enabling this feature result in a performance penalty.

 ### Usage of `DEBUG_YIELD`